Guinness World Records: Change in business model

 Traditionally, the company made a large amount of its revenue via book sales to interested readers, especially children.
 The rise of the Internet began to cut into book sales starting in the 2000s, part of a general decline in the book industry.
-According to a 2017 story by Planet Money of NPR, Guinness began to realise that a lucrative new revenue source to replace falling book sales was the would-be record-holders themselves.
+According to a 2017 story by Planet Money of NPR, Guinness began to realize that a lucrative new revenue source to replace falling book sales was the would-be record-holders themselves.
 While any person can theoretically send in a record to be verified for free, the approval process is slow.
 Would-be record breakers that paid fees ranging from US$12,000 to US$500,000 would be given advisors, adjudicators, help in finding good records to break as well as suggestions for how to do it, prompt service, and so on.
 In particular, corporations and celebrities seeking a publicity stunt to launch a new product or draw attention to themselves began to hire Guinness World Records, paying them for finding a record to break or to create a new category just for them.
 As such, they have been described as a native advertising company, with no clear distinction between content and advertisement.

-Television talk show host John Oliver criticised Guinness World Records on the programme Last Week Tonight with John Oliver in August 2019, during an episode about President of Turkmenistan Gurbanguly Berdimuhamedow.
+Television talk show host John Oliver criticized Guinness World Records on the programme Last Week Tonight with John Oliver in August 2019, during an episode about President of Turkmenistan Gurbanguly Berdimuhamedow.
 Oliver said Guinness took money from authoritarian governments for pointless vanity projects such as Berdimuhamedow's.
 Oliver asked Guinness to work with Last Week Tonight to adjudicate a record for "Largest cake featuring a picture of someone falling off a horse", but according to Oliver, the offer did not work out after Guinness insisted on a non-disparagement clause.
 Guinness World Records denied the accusations and stated that they declined Oliver's offer to participate because "it was merely an opportunity to mock one of our record-holders," and that Oliver did not specifically request the record for the largest marble cake.
 As of 2021, the Guinness World Record for "Largest marble cake" remains with Betty Crocker Middle East in Saudi Arabia.
 Following Oliver's episode, Guinness World Records ethics were called into question by human rights groups.